jhorwit2/readme_stuff/deploying_blog_post.md

 ## How we do it

-This all starts with our external facing system logging requests to our various endpoints to [kafka](https://kafka.apache.org/).
+This whole process all starts with our external facing service logging requests from our endpoints to [kafka](https://kafka.apache.org/).
 From there we have any number of downstream consumers who listen to these topics and do cool stuff with the data.
 In our example, we ingest a subset of the data and save it to [InfluxDB](https://influxdb.com), so that we can run queries on why things are bad and also populate our internal [grafana](http://grafana.org/) dasbhoards.

 Want to know more?
 Leave some comments!
 Also, we are [hiring](http://www.addthis.com/careers?jvi=oeja0fwr,job) :D!